germs-lab/SOPs/sampling_SOPs/soil sampling for DNA extraction.md

 3. Whether baseline samples (soil and/or manure) should be included
 4. [Metadata](https://github.com/germs-lab/SOPs/blob/master/data_management_SOPs/GERMS_Lab_Data_Management_101.md) and sample ID (contact JiJY)
 5. Storage space and location (contact JiJY)

 ### Equipment
 1. Field maps or plot layout
 2. Soil probes, skinny tip marked at 6 inches, or depth desired for experiment
 3. Pre-label sample bags (small size ziplog bags or whirl-pack) and pre-organize according to sample sets or sampling plan
     * Pre-label bags with permanent marker or waterproof address labels with laser printer (Avery 5520) before going into the field
     * Labels should contain </br>
+      * Project name (and site names if more than one site)</br>
+      * Initials of a person who is responsible for samples</br>
+      * Unique sample ID (corresponds to metadata), easy to identify in the field is recommended</br>
+      * Date collected</br>
         i.
 Project name (and site names if more than one site)</br>
         ii.
 Initials of a person who is responsible for samples</br>
         iii.
 Unique sample ID (corresponds to metadata), easy to identify in the field is recommended</br>
         iv.
 Date collected</br>
     * for example: </br>
 > LAMP / LM </br>
 > M_2015_P3_N400</br>
 > 04/25/18